I'll Always Love You (Taylor Dayne song)

-"I'll Always Love You" is a song by American singer Taylor Dayne and the third single from her debut album, Tell It to My Heart.
+"I'll Always Love You" is a song by American singer Taylor Dayne and the third single from her debut studio album, Tell It to My Heart (1988).
+It was released on May 6, 1988, via Arista Records.
+It was penned by Jimmy George and produced by Ric Wake.

 Dayne was nominated for a Grammy Award for Best Female R&B Vocal for her performance on "I'll Always Love You" in 1989.
 The song was also nominated for Best R&B Song that year.
+"I'll Always Love You" was certified gold by the Recording Industry Association of America (RIAA).

 Background

 The song is a romantic ballad, showcasing Dayne's softer side—after the first two singles released were mainly freestyle, dance-pop tracks—paving her way to the adult contemporary charts.
 It features sensuous love lyrics accompanied by a saxophone instrumental performed by Richie Cannata, who has played for other mainstream acts, including the Billy Joel Band.

+Critical reception

+Betty Hollars and John Martinucci of the Gavin Report responded favorably saying, "Taylor Dayne decelerates from 100BPM and coasts into a ballad.
+Urban stations shouldn't have trouble taking to this third release from her debut album, Tell It To My Heart."